awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-alb.md

 + **Unhealthy threshold**, **Healthy threshold** – The number of health checks that must fail or pass, respectively, before Elastic Load Balancing changes an instance's health state\.
 + **Deregistration delay** – The amount of time, in seconds, to wait for active requests to complete before deregistering an instance\.

-![\[Application Load Balancer process settings for health check\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-config-alb-process-healthcheck.png)
+![\[Application Load Balancer process settings for a health check\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-config-alb-process-healthcheck.png)

 **Note**
 The Elastic Load Balancing health check doesn't affect the health check behavior of an environment's Auto Scaling group\.
-Instances that fail an Elastic Load Balancing health check will not automatically be replaced by Amazon EC2 Auto Scaling unless you manually configure Amazon EC2 Auto Scaling to do so\.
+Instances that fail an Elastic Load Balancing health check are not automatically replaced by Amazon EC2 Auto Scaling unless you manually configure Amazon EC2 Auto Scaling to do so\.
 See [Auto Scaling Health Check Setting](environmentconfig-autoscaling-healthchecktype.md) for details\.

 For more information about health checks and how they influence your environment's overall health, see [Basic Health Reporting](using-features.healthstatus.md)\.

 #### Sessions<a name="environments-cfg-alb-console-process-sessions"></a>

-Use these settings to enable or disable sticky sessions \(**Stickiness policy enabled**\) and to configure a sticky session's duration \(**Cookie duration**\), up to **604800** seconds\.
+Select or clear the **Stickiness policy enabled** box to enable or disable sticky sessions\.
+Use **Cookie duration** to configure a sticky session's duration, up to **604800** seconds\.

-![\[Application Load Balancer process settings for session sticking\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-config-alb-process-sessions.png)
+![\[Application Load Balancer process settings for session stickiness\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-config-alb-process-sessions.png)

 ### Rules<a name="environments-cfg-alb-console-rules"></a>

 Use this list to specify listener rules for your load balancer\.
 A rule maps requests that the listener receives on a specific path pattern to a target process\.
 Each listener can have multiple rules, routing requests on different paths to different processes on your instances\.

 Rules have numeric priorities that determine the precedence in which they are applied to incoming requests\.
 For each new listener you add, Elastic Beanstalk adds a default rule that routes all the listener's traffic to the default process\.
 The default rule's precedence is the lowest; it's applied if no other rule for the same listener matches the incoming request\.
 Initially, the list shows the default rule of the default HTTP port 80 listener\.

 ![\[Application Load Balancer configuration - rule list\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-config-alb-rules.png)